benhong-pphy/scientific_programming_kagome/README.md

 ## Energy dispersion of triangular and Kagome lattice based on the tight-binding model
-This repository is used to demonstrate some aspects of scientific programming and calculating the energy dispersion of the Kagome lattice
+This repository is used to demonstrate some aspects of scientific programming through Python.
+The Python scripts in this repository is used to calculate the energy dispersion of both the triangular and Kagome lattice based on the tight-binding model.
+The Python can be run through the Spyder IDE in the Anaconda platform.